 Stress is debilitating.
 Don’t try to do too much the first day, especially when traveling across time zones.
 Your body is not used to traveling.
 The older you are, the more difficult it is to bounce back.
 Try to ease into your vacation or business trip.
 Plan so your first day is an easy one.
 Stroll the city the first day rather than hike.
 Don’t schedule a late dinner or a party night on your first day.

-Know your limits.
+Some of the best health tips while traveling include, know your limits.
 If you have not hiked for 10 years, don’t book a hike to Machu Picchu.
 Search out alternative transportation.

 - You’ve heard it before.
 Depending on the country, stick to bottled water, wash your hands frequently, use antiseptic gel.